-In the last month, legal firms have been urged to strengthen cyber defences by the National Cyber Security Centre (NCSC).
-The NCSC has just updated its Cyber Threat to the Legal Sector Report, last published in 2018, it covers all aspects of cyber security and contains case studies detailing the impact such breaches can have.
+- The National Cyber Security Centre (NCSC) updated its Cyber Threat to the Legal Sector Report in June 2023, last published in 2018, it covers all aspects of cyber security and contains case studies detailing the impact such breaches can have.

 What causes website security breaches?